dchen3121/Conversions-App/README.md

   2. Length
   3. Time
   4. Temperatures
+  5. Clothing sizes

 #### To Do
 - [x] Improve decimal formatting
 - [x] Add functionality for clothing sizes
-- [ ] Include option to swap values from left to right
+- [x] Include option to swap values from left to right
 - [ ] Improve user interface